William Street, Melbourne

-William Street is a major street in the central business district of Melbourne, Victoria, Australia.
+William Street is a major street in the Melbourne central business district, Victoria, Australia.
 It runs roughly north–south from Flinders Street to Victoria Street, and was laid out in 1837 as part of the original Hoddle Grid.
 The street is located in-between King Street and Queen Street.

-Notable landmarks on William Street include the Queen Victoria Market, the Flagstaff Gardens, Immigration Museum, Supreme Court of Victoria, AMP Square, Australian Club and 140 William Street (formerly BHP House).
+William Street is named after William IV, who was the reigning monarch when the street was laid out.
+Notable landmarks on William Street include the Queen Victoria Market, the Flagstaff Gardens, Immigration Museum, Supreme Court of Victoria, AMP Square, Australian Club, Swann House and 140 William Street.

 History

 2007 shooting incident

 On 18 June 2007, a shooting incident occurred on the corner of Flinders Lane and William Street when an unknown man shot and killed a pedestrian and wounded two others.
 Christopher Hudson later pleaded guilty to the shootings.

 2017 car attack

-On 20 January 2017, a car was driven into pedestrians in the CBD of Melbourne, killing 5 and injuring over 20.
+On 20 January 2017, a car was driven into pedestrians in the central business district of Melbourne, killing 5 and injuring over 20.
 The driver was stopped when police shot him in the arm and subsequently pulled him from his vehicle on William Street (at the corner of Bourke Street).